Session vs entrance

 Developer

-Why avoid visits and entries?
+Why avoid visits and entries in the Experimentation Hub?

 Visits and entries are both commonly used in the web analytics industry to report site metrics.
 Visits is defined as set of page views for a visitor and an entry constitutes the page on which that visit starts.

-It can also happen that the browser may block the referrer url, making a succession of pageviews within a visit look like a series of direct entries.
+It can also happen that the browser may block the referrer URL, making a succession of page views within a visit look like a series of direct entries.

 Entrance and session

-An entrance is defined as any sequence of pageviews where the first page comes from an external link, entered URL, or bookmark and where all subsequent pageviews are triggered by a selection within the site.
+An entrance is defined as any sequence of page views where the first page comes from an external link, entered URL, or bookmark and where all subsequent page views are triggered by a selection within the site.

 A focus on direct entrance

-A session is defined as any sequence of pageviews with less than 30 minutes between each view.
+A session is defined as any sequence of page views with less than 30 minutes between each view.